David-LeK/vietnamese-historical-events/timelines_en.md

 *   **Dec.
 5, 2013:** The Art of Don Ca Tai Tu Music and Song in Southern Vietnam was recognized by UNESCO as a heritage.
 *   **2014:** Vietnam participated in UN peacekeeping forces for the first time.
 *   **May 2, 2014:** China deployed the Hai Duong 981 oil rig in Vietnam's exclusive economic zone.
+*   **May 14, 2014:** The Nguyen Dynasty's imperial archives were recognized by UNESCO as a World Documentary Heritage.
 *   **Jun.
 23, 2014:** The Trang An Landscape Complex was recognized by UNESCO as a heritage.
+*   **Nov.
+27, 2014:** The Ví and Giặm folk songs of Nghe Tinh were recognized by UNESCO as a heritage.
 *   **Jul.
 2, 2015:** Phong Nha - Ke Bang National Park was recognized by UNESCO for the second time for its biodiversity.
 *   **Jul.
 6 - 10, 2015:** General Secretary Nguyen Phu Trong paid his first official visit to the United States.
 *   **Sep.
 21, 2015:** Announced that 43 million Vietnamese people had escaped poverty (according to the Millennium Development Goals).
 *   **Jan.
 20 - 28, 2016:** The 12th National Congress of the Party, promoting the anti-corruption campaign ("blazing furnace").
 *   **Feb.
 4, 2016:** Vietnam signed the Trans-Pacific Partnership (TPP) Agreement.
 *   **Apr.
 6, 2016:** The marine environmental incident caused by Formosa began in 4 central provinces.
+*   **May 19, 2016:** The poetry and literature inscribed on the architecture of the Hue imperial palace were recognized by UNESCO as a World Documentary Heritage.
 *   **May 22, 2016:** Election of the 14th National Assembly.
 *   **Aug.
 8, 2016:** The Government established the Vietnam Academy for Ethnic Minorities.
 *   **Sep.
 2 - 3, 2016:** Signed a joint statement upgrading relations to a Comprehensive Strategic Partnership with India.
 *   **Sep.
 29, 2016:** For the first time, the Government issued a Decision approving the *Project on statistics, monitoring, and evaluation of population changes of ethnic minorities.*
 *   **Aug.
 22 - 26, 2016:** General Secretary Nguyen Phu Trong first mentioned the idea of *bamboo* diplomacy at the 29th Diplomatic Conference.
 He used the image of bamboo to talk about the resilience, flexibility, and adaptability of Vietnam's foreign policy.
+*   **Dec.
+1, 2016:** The practice of worshipping the Mother Goddesses of the Three Realms by the Vietnamese people was recognized by UNESCO as a heritage.

 ### **Period of CPTPP & EVFTA Integration and Responding to the COVID-19 Pandemic** (2017 - 2021)

 *   **Nov.
 6 - 11, 2017:** Vietnam hosted the APEC 2017 Economic Leaders' Week in Da Nang.
+*   **Dec.
+7, 2017:** The Bài Chòi art form of Central Vietnam was recognized as a heritage by UNESCO.
 *   **Jan.
 27, 2018:** The Vietnam U23 national team reached the final of the AFC U23 Championship.
 *   **Mar.
 8, 2018:** Signed the CPTPP Agreement (replacing the TPP).
 *   **Jan.
 14, 2019:** The CPTPP Agreement officially took effect for Vietnam.
 *   **Jun.
 7, 2019:** Vietnam was elected as a non-permanent member of the UN Security Council (2020-2021 term).
 *   **Jun.
 30, 2019:** Signed the EVFTA and EVIPA Agreements with the European Union (EU).
+*   **Dec.
+12, 2019:** The Then ritual practices of the Tay, Nung, and Thai ethnic groups were recognized by UNESCO as a heritage.
 *   **Jan.
 1, 2020:** Vietnam assumed the roles of ASEAN Chair 2020 and non-permanent member of the UN Security Council.
 *   **Jan.
 23, 2020:** The first COVID-19 case was recorded in Vietnam.
 *   **Aug.
 1, 2020:** The EVFTA Agreement officially took effect.